-Pregabalin binds with high affinity to the alpha2-delta site (an auxiliary subunit of voltage-gated calcium channels) in central nervous system tissues.
-Although the mechanism of action of pregabalin has not been fully elucidated, results with genetically modified mice and with compounds structurally related to pregabalin (such as gabapentin) suggest that binding to the alpha2-delta subunit may be involved in pregabalin's anti-nociceptive and antiseizure effects in animals.
-In animal models of nerve damage, pregabalin has been shown to reduce calcium-dependent release of pro-nociceptive neurotransmitters in the spinal cord, possibly by disrupting alpha2-delta containing-calcium channel trafficking and/or reducing calcium currents.
+Pregabalin binds with high affinity to the alpha -delta site (an auxiliary subunit of voltage-gated calcium channels) in central nervous system tissues.
+Although the mechanism of action of pregabalin has not been fully elucidated, results with genetically modified mice and with compounds structurally related to pregabalin (such as gabapentin) suggest that binding to the alpha -delta subunit may be involved in pregabalin's anti-nociceptive and antiseizure effects in animals.
+In animal models of nerve damage, pregabalin has been shown to reduce calcium-dependent release of pro-nociceptive neurotransmitters in the spinal cord, possibly by disrupting alpha -delta containing-calcium channel trafficking and/or reducing calcium currents.
 Evidence from other animal models of nerve damage and persistent pain suggest the anti-nociceptive activities of pregabalin may also be mediated through interactions with descending noradrenergic and serotonergic pathways originating from the brainstem that modulate pain transmission in the spinal cord.

 LYRICA CR has linear pharmacokinetics with dose-proportional increases in maximum plasma concentration (Cmax) and area under the plasma concentration-time curve (AUC) from 82.5–660 mg/day.
 Following repeated administration, steady state is achieved within approximately 48–72 hours.

 LYRICA CR administered once daily following an evening meal has equivalent AUC and lower Cmax relative to a comparative dose of LYRICA administered without food twice daily (Table 5).
 Variability in C and AUC for LYRICA CR is less than or equal to 25%.